 Which BBQ Hotplate Should I Choose?

 Whilst we do recommend the mild steel hotplate as the best option, we can guarantee you will have an enjoyable experience with whatever you choose.
-It all depends on your personal cooking preferences.
+It all depends on your personal cooking and cleaning preferences.